ibm-cloud-docs/vpc/vni-attach-secondary-ip.md

 :   ID or name of the virtual network interface.

 `--name`
-:   New name of the virtual network interface.
+:   Name of the virtual network interface.

 `--allow-ip-spoofing`
 :   Indicates whether source IP spoofing is allowed on this interface.
 If `false`, source IP spoofing is prevented on this interface.
 If `true`, source IP spoofing is allowed on this interface.
 One of: `false`, `true`.